QuantumLayers User Guide

 Insight Types

 Correlations: Two variables that move together.
 Example: “Strong positive correlation between marketing spend and revenue.”
+Detected via Pearson correlation testing across all numeric column pairs.

 Temporal: Values changing over time.
 Example: “Sales showing 15% annual growth.”
+Detected through the multi-stage temporal pipeline, which accounts for stationarity, structural breaks, and autocorrelation before reporting trends.

 Outliers: Unusual values that don’t fit the pattern.
 Example: “15 transactions exceed $10,000 (3 standard deviations above mean).”
+Detected during distribution analysis of each numeric column.

 Categorical Effects: How categories differ.
 Example: “Product category significantly affects revenue (p < 0.01).”
+Detected via ANOVA with a non-parametric Kruskal-Wallis fallback, reporting effect sizes to distinguish practically meaningful differences from merely statistically significant ones.

 Distributions: Shape of your data.
 Example: “Income data is right-skewed, consider using median instead of mean.”
+Includes skewness and kurtosis analysis to flag unusual data shapes.

 Importance Levels